martinezpl/owlie-yt-addon/README.md

 ## Local development

 1. npm install --global web-ext
-2. cd firefox / cd chromium
+2. copy your desired manifest from the `manifest` directory into `app`.
+Example: `cp manifest/v2/firefox.json app/manifest.json`
+3. cd `app`
-3. web-ext run --target chromium / firefox-desktop
+4. web-ext run --target chromium / firefox-desktop

 This will open a browser window with the plugin loaded and any changes will be dynamically reloaded.